-There has been some buzz lately about whether virtue, in the form of socially responsible investing, and outperformance are mutually exclusive.
-While we are skeptical of claims that investing according to your values should be a sure-fire source of outperformance, we are equally skeptical of the opposite claim: that portfolios based on “virtue” should be a guaranteed source of underperformance.
+While we’re skeptical of claims that screening according to your values is a source of reliable outperformance, we’re equally skeptical of the opposite claim: that portfolios based on “virtue” are a path to underperformance.
 We reject this claim on both empirical and theoretical grounds.

-We currently manage over 1,400 responsible investing accounts*, with every possible kind of ESG criteria you can imagine.
-And I have yet to see any compelling evidence that the excess return from these responsible investing portfolios is statistically different from zero.
+As of September 30, Parametric manages more than 2,000 responsible-investing accounts, with every kind of ESG criteria you can imagine.
+We have yet to see any compelling evidence that the excess returns (positive or negative) from screened portfolios are statistically different from zero.

-Evaluating one’s options and implementing responsible-investing mandates is a complex process and owning a portfolio that differs from the benchmark will always introduce the potential for return differences.
+Evaluating one’s options and implementing responsible-investing mandates is a complex process, and owning a portfolio that differs from the benchmark will always introduce the potential for return differences.
 In the absence of omniscience, we advise investors to seek clarity by understanding the potential magnitude rather than the direction of differences.
-But know that it is just as foolish to count on underperformance from screens as it is to count on outperformance.
+In our experience, there’s little evidence that screens should result in either persistent underperformance or outperformance.